torbjornlager/torbjornlager.github.io/index.md

    and then run:

    ```
-   ?- tests.
+   ?- test.
    ```
-   They should all pass.
+   Tehe tests should all pass.

 5. To run a node with its stateless HTTP API, you need to do: